Carbon-izer Presents Houston - Shepherd Drive

 Built as a short-lived Monterey House in 1987 to replace Jimmie Green Chevrolet, this space has had a revolving door of the restaurants over the years.
 Monterey House was short-lived and closed by the end of 1989.
 Marisco's Bar & Grill opened in 1990 and closed in 1992.
 Ari's European Cafe opened in September 1994 but closed in 1995.
 Crostini opened in early 1996 and closed in 2007.
 Café Zol operated from 2007 to around early 2010 and for less than six months, it was Sabetta Café.
 The last tenant before Torchy's opened in 2012 was Gratefull Taco in 2011.
 Gratefull Taco was inspired off of Torchy's Tacos, and even featured the "Owner's Room", a restaurant-within-a-restaurant had foods prepared by the owner of Sabetta.
 In 2011 Gratefull Taco closed and in 2012 an actual Torchy's Tacos opened.

-This former KFC opened around 1978 and closed in 2009 for a rebuild (it reopened in 2010, moving away from the corner); however it closed in 2016 and is scheduled to become the third Houston location of Layne's Chicken Fingers.
+This former KFC opened around 1978 and closed in 2009 for a rebuild (it reopened in 2010, moving away from the corner); however it closed in 2016 and reopened as the third Houston location of Layne's Chicken Fingers.

 Dunkin' / 2330 S. Shepherd Drive